 As a single-source of responsibility, Keystone Critical Systems & Advisors can bring you into compliance by handling the following:

 - Load evaluation to determine the size of the emergency power generator.

 - The amount of fuel required to maintain 80°F for 96 hours.

 - Physical location of the generator to prevent exhaust infiltration into the occupied space.

 - Evaluation of existing building electrical system to allow distribution of generator power to

 intended cooling and other emergency loads.

-- A detailed written Method of Procedure (MOP) on how the system will be connected to existing
+- A detailed written Method of Procedure (MOP) on how the system will be connected to existing building power distribution.

 - Schedule of equipment and installation.